MVPs

 1 min read

-The term of MVP is one of the most abused in product development.
-It is often used without shared definition and worse used to justify shipping bad products.
+The term MVP is one of the most abused in product development.
+It is often used without a shared definition and, worse, used to justify shipping bad products.

-Whenever I hear a team say "We are shipping an MVP".
-I will ask, how do you define MVP?
-The most common answer is "its a minimum viable product".
-I will respond that I know what the acronym stands for what I am asking for is a definition.
+Whenever I hear a team say "We are shipping an MVP", I will ask how they define MVP.
+The most common answer is "it's a minimum viable product".
+I will respond that I know what the acronym stands for — what I am asking for is a definition.
 I am always surprised how many teams don't have an answer to this question.

 I will offer my definition: